Locations:

 Trigeminal Nerve

-The trigeminal nerves help your face recognize pain and touch sensations, as well as heat and cold.
+Your trigeminal nerves help your face recognize pain and touch sensations, as well as heat and cold.
 The nerves also help you chew.
-When something like an artery or cyst irritates or presses on a nerve, you can get stabbing facial pains known as trigeminal neuralgia.
-Dental procedures and other injuries can cause numbness, or trigeminal neuropathy.
+Due to their large size and various functions, damage to your trigeminal nerves can cause a range of symptoms.

 Overview